hiowenluke/booms/README.md

 ### 3. Client: call like call('s1:/say/hi')

-1\) Open a new tab in your teminal, then create "call.js".
+1\) Open a new tab in your terminal, then create "call.js".

 ```js
 const call = require('booms').initCall();